 Consumers associate bots with resolving issues, getting quick answers in emergencies, and 24-hour service.
 They associate messaging with comfort, convenience, and familiarity.

 We already discussed the technical aspect of how to create a WhatsApp bot as well as the UX challenges of WhatsApp bot conversation design in previous publications.
-Hence, this article focuses on breaking down WhatsApp eCommerce use cases for chatbots that drive customer acquisition, retention and improve experience and loyalty.
+Hence, this article focuses on breaking down useful chatbot for eCommerce use cases for WhatsApp that drive customer acquisition, retention and improve experience and loyalty.

 Before we get to the various applications of WhatsApp API for eCommerce, let’s answer the WHY.